 Optimizing the word count

-Don’t make the subject line too lengthy or too small.
-Lengthy subjects will not be able to convey your message clearly and leave the recipient confused.
+Don’t make the email subject lines too lengthy or too small.
+Lengthy email subject lines will not be able to convey your message clearly and leave the recipient confused.
 The short subject line will not speak about the content in a proper sense.
-Optimize your subject line length as per your audience behavior to get the most from your email campaigns.
+Optimize your email subject lines’ length as per your audience behavior to get the most from your email campaigns.

 If you look at the email from FlamingoTransworld, you will find that the subject line is short as well as to the point.
 There are no unnecessary words that increase the word count.
 So the email with these subject line has a higher chance of making an impression on the recipient.